Aquijada52/Prometeo-Web-App/README.md

     ```
    2. run the image
     ```
-        docker run -p 3306:3306 --name prometeo-mariadb -e MYSQL_ROOT_PASSWORD='' -d mariadb
+        docker run -p 3306:3306 --name pyrrha-mariadb -e MYSQL_ROOT_PASSWORD='' -d mariadb
         FYI: MYSQL_ROOT_PASSWORD is the initial password you want to set for the db login
     ```
    3. Test the image by logging into the container once it is running
     ```
-    docker exec -it prometeo-mariadb mysql -uroot -p
+    docker exec -it pyrrha-mariadb mysql -uroot -p
     FYI: This command might also useful for loading the dump
     ```
-   4. Use the prometeo.sql and procedure.sql to dump into the new database to get the initial framework set from https://github.com/Code-and-Response/Prometeo-Database
+   4. Use the pyrrha.sql and procedure.sql to dump into the new database to get the initial framework set from https://github.com/Pyrrha-Platform/Pyrrha-Database

 3. Create python virtual environment